Cassidy's Moving and Storage

 Pros And Cons Of Moving To The Glebe

 The City of Ottawa boasts so many great neighbourhoods that you can have a hard time choosing the best place to live.
-However, whether you’re moving long distance or locally within Ottawa, you’re bound to hear plenty about the Glebe.
+However, whether you’re moving locally within Ottawa or long distance, you’re bound to hear plenty about the Glebe.
 It’s a central neighbourhood which people tend to have strong opinions about, whether they absolutely love it or not so much.

 So if you’re considering relocating to the Glebe, why not add “Read this list of pros and cons” to your moving checklist?